tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 The "key_share" extension contains the endpoint's cryptographic parameters.

-Clients MAY send an empty client_shares vector in order to request group selection from the server, at the cost of an additional round trip (see {{hello-retry-request}}).
+Clients MAY send an empty client_shares list in order to request group selection from the server, at the cost of an additional round trip (see {{hello-retry-request}}).